-If the underwriters sell more shares than the total number set forth in the table above, the underwriters have an option to buy up to an additional 346,938 shares from the selling stockholder.
+If the underwriters sell more shares than the total number set forth in the table above, the underwriters have an option to buy up to an additional 525,000 shares from NMFC.
 They may exercise that option for 30 days.
 If any shares are purchased pursuant to this option, the underwriters will severally purchase shares in approximately the same proportion as set forth in the table above.

-The following table shows the per share and total underwriting discounts and commissions (sales load) to be paid to the underwriters by the selling stockholder.
-Such amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase 346,938 additional shares.
+The following table shows the per share and total underwriting discounts and commissions (sales load) to be paid to the underwriters by the Operating Company.
+Such amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase 525,000 additional shares.
+In addition, the Investment Adviser has agreed to bear an additional \$, or \$ per share, of commissions (sales load) in this offering, which is not reflected in the following table.